expo/expo/docs/pages/workflow/expo-cli.md

 import { Terminal } from '~/ui/components/Snippet';

-> This documentation refers to the Local Expo CLI (SDK 46 and greater).
-For information on legacy Expo CLI, see [legacy Global Expo CLI](/workflow/legacy-expo-cli/).

 The Expo CLI enables you to do the following:

 - Start a server for developing your app: `npx expo start`.